lsst-dm/dmtn-193/index.rst

 - Serve each user's notebook from a per-user origin (see :ref:`jupyterlab-origin`)
 - Serve the Portal Aspect from its own origin
 - Serve the authentication system from its own origin
+- Serve APIs that may return raw user-controlled content (such as a service for users to retrieve files from their home directory) from their own origins.
+  This origin should add a restrictive ``Content-Security-Policy``.
+  See :ref:`user-content-csp` for more details.
 - Serve all APIs from a single origin shared by the APIs, but separate from the other origins

 Pure APIs (ones that are not part of a web browser UI and do not serve any JavaScript, CSS, or other similar content) can share a single origin as long as it is separate from all UI origins.